helloitsjoe/mbta-client/README.md

 (These return a promise that resolves to an MBTA response object)

-These map to the endpoints listed at https://api-v3.mbta.com/docs/swagger/index.html.
+These map to the endpoints listed in [the MBTA docs](https://api-v3.mbta.com/docs/swagger/index.html).
 They return a promise that resolves to an MBTA response object. `options` for each function maps to the filters listed on that page. `options` that accept multiple values can be provided as an array or comma separated string.

 ```js
 mbta.fetchStops(options);